 Day 9: Bwindi Impenetrable Forest National Park

-If you have booked a Gorilla Permit (currently $600), you will spend the day tracking gorillas.
-Permits are limited in number (88 per day).
-You will be allocated a particular Gorilla Group to visit, located in different areas of the Park, so the Permits need to be booked many months in advance, especially in the high season.
+If you have booked a Gorilla Permit (currently $700 which includes the Park Entrance fee of $40), you will spend the day tracking Gorillas.
+Permits are limited in number (152 per day in groups of eight tourists).
+You will be allocated a particular Gorilla Group to visit, located in different areas of the Park which will determine where you will stay, so the Permits need to be booked many months in advance, especially in the high season.
 Visit the ADVICE page.

 After an early breakfast, you will have a briefing before starting the trek at 8.30am in a group of eight people.
 Once you have found the gorillas, you will spend a maximum of one hour with them.
 The trek can take between 3 and 8 hours, depending on where the gorillas have moved to.
 All visitors are expected back at the starting point by 7.00 pm at the latest.
 Being physically fit is recommended as the walking can be very long and strenuous, hacking through thick vegetation up and down steep mountain slopes, which is made more difficult if it is raining.
 Although seeing gorillas cannot be guaranteed, as they are wild animals which roam extensively through the forest, it is unlikely you will fail to see them as trackers first go out at dawn to locate them.